jagadeesh944078/Namaste-JavaScript/README.md

 ### what is the Temporal Dead Zone?

-- Temporal Dead Zone is the time since this let variable was hoisted and till it is initialized some value **that time between that is known as temporal Dead zone**
+- Temporal Dead Zone is the time since when this let variable was hoisted and till it is initialized some value **that time between that is known as temporal Dead zone**
 - in simple words we can say from hoisting till it is initialized with some value that phase is known as **Temporal Dead zone**

 ### what is the Reference Error?